Perrie94/alx-system_engineering-devops/README.md

-display the last 10 lines of the file /etc/passwd
+displaying the last 10 lines